 Riggs plays a leadership role in the firm’s strategic communications, media relations and business development initiatives.
-Riggs also oversees the firm’s proprietary media training program, which is designed and customized to meet the needs of spokespersons and leaders in government, politics, business, trade associations and nonprofit sectors.
-There’s nobody more in tune with how the media works, and he understands from firsthand experience the power of strategic communications.
+Riggs also oversees the firm’s proprietary media training program, which is designed and customized to meet the needs of spokespersons and leaders in government, politics, business, trade association and nonprofit sectors.
+There’s nobody more in tune with how the media works and he understands from firsthand experience the power of strategic communications.

 Riggs received a bachelor’s degree in journalism from California Polytechnic University, San Luis Obispo.
 He lives in Sacramento with his wife Karen and their two children.
 In his spare time, Riggs loves to restore classic Ford Mustang automobiles and travel.

 Thinking is the hardest work there is, which is probably the reason why so few engage in it.